AESPS/operative-agent/README.md

 - 🎯 **CTF Core Memory** — Knows flags, binaries, and shellcode.
 It's been around the block fr.
 - ⚙️ **Execution Control** — Go full auto or manual approve when you're feeling extra cautious (we respect your boundaries fr fr).
 - 📦 **Session Recall** — Keeps track of your messy lab so you don't lose your loot no cap og.
-- 💸 **Reality Check** — APIs cost money 💀 RIP $5 credits — that's five nasi katok meals gone 😭 (the pain is real bestie)
+- 💸 **Reality Check** — APIs cost money 💀 RIP $5 credits — that's five nasi katok meals gone 😭

 ---